benmvp/slides/2019/webu/webdev.md

   * _Applause_
 - I hope you enjoyed our ride in the wayback machine
   * Hopefully it gives us all appreciation for where we've come from
-  * Next time we wanna complain about Webpack configuration
+  * Next time we wanna complain about flexbox & weird property names
   * Remember the spacer.gif
 - Ask questions on Twitter
 - Thanks!